-The ideal candidate will have a strong record of scholarship and external research funding, in addition to being an accomplished administrator who understands that personnel management, budgeting, and program development are critical to the development and advancement of an academic department.
-S/he must have effective interpersonal communication skills and a commitment to the development of innovative research, faculty mentoring, and the integration of academic programming and clinical research.
-Candidates should hold a PhD in kinesiology or a related discipline.
+Candidates should have a strong record of scholarship and external research funding, in addition to being an accomplished administrator who understands that personnel management, budgeting, and program development are critical to the development and advancement of an academic department.
+Applicants must have effective interpersonal communication skills and a commitment to the development of innovative research, faculty mentoring, and the integration of academic programming and clinical research.
+Candidates should hold a PhD in Kinesiology or a related discipline.

 The College of Public Health has seen remarkable growth and organizational expansion in its programs and research profile.
 A constellation of nine academic units of public health, health profession, and social work disciplines, the College enrolls nearly 5,000 students in 43 academic programs in 20 disciplines.
 The Department of Kinesiology is an active participant in the College’s research portfolio that includes behavioral, social, and environmental inquiries, medical interventions, and basic science.
 The College has the highest level of extramural funding per faculty member and second highest amount of total research dollars among the 17 schools and colleges at Temple University.
 This work is sponsored by NIH and NSF, among other major funders.
-Particular research strengths include obesity, cancer, mental health, aphasia and other language disorders, HIV/AIDS, organ and tissue donation, and aging.
-In addition, a new Center focused on Community Engaged Research and Practice is being launched.
+Particular research strengths include obesity, cancer, mental health, aphasia, HIV/AIDS, organ and tissue donation, and aging.
+In addition, a new Center focused on Community Engaged Research and Practice has recently been launched.

 Temple University is an urban, research- intensive university.
-As the 32nd largest college/university in the United States and the sixth largest provider of professional education in the country, its professional schools include the Schools of Law, Medicine, Pharmacy, Podiatry, and Dentistry and a number of research centers, including the NCI-designated Fox Chase Cancer Center.
+As the 32nd largest college/university in the United States and the sixth largest provider of professional education in the country, its professional schools include the Schools of Law, Medicine, Pharmacy, Podiatry, and Dentistry and a number of research centers.
 The University’s 17 schools and colleges offer over 450 degree programs, and over 38,000 students combine to create one of the nation’s most comprehensive and diverse learning environments.